This guide shows you how to create a newsletter subscription pop-up form in WordPress for free.

 These newsletter sign-up forms will pop up after a given time delay (measured in seconds).
 They convert better than normal pop-ups since they give our website visitors time to familiarize themselves with your website first.

-To create such a pop-up form, change the “As soon as the page loads” dropdown to “After.”
+To create such a pop-up form, set the form to display “After a time delay”.

 A new text box will appear allowing you to enter the number of seconds to wait for before displaying the pop-up form.